DistributedML/InsuLearn/README.md

-# distbayes
+# InsuLearn
-This project is protoype of a secured distributed ML framework using naive Bayesian classification, designed in partial fulfillment of CPSC538B 2016W1 Course Project.

-This prototype shows the feasibility of data mining on highly sensitive distributed data and is aimed at applications where data security is paramount and thus data cannot be transferred from one node to another.
-The prototype is designed in such a way that multiple local statistical classification models are aggregated and incorporated into a global model at a centralized server using a Bayesian model averaging technique.
-The implementation of the prototype also includes a fault-tolerant implementation in which the server functions are replicated using the [Raft](https://raft.github.io/) consensus algorithm.
+InsuLearn is an intuitive and robust distributed system designed to perform regression and classification on medical data, while preserving data security and privacy.
+InsuLearn is built on ensemble learning, in which statistical models are developed at each institution independently and combined at secure coordinator nodes.
+InsuLearn protocols are designed such that the liveness of the system is guaranteed as institutions join and leave the network.
+Coordination is implemented as a cluster of replicated state machines, making it tolerant to individual node failures.
+Fault-tolerant replication is achieved using the [Raft](https://raft.github.io/) consensus algorithm.

 * bclass/       : A simple classification library and Bayesian aggregation scheme implemented in Go
 * client/       : Examples of different client implementations using the bclass or distmlMatlab libraries with and without replication, some of which are instrumented with GoVector